 “Initially, the company used the scanning software of another provider, but was not quite satisfied with it.
 Consumers are very critical.
 They want products that function perfectly,” says Roman Bleichenbacher.
 So they decided to upgrade the barcode scanning software in their app.

 Accurate smartphone scanning data allows businesses to adapt products to sustainability needs

 “After thorough testing, we decided to use the scanning engine developed by Scandit.
 The software works very quickly and reads barcodes from every angle.
-It also delivers precise results in unfavorable light conditions, is available for iOS and Android, and even functions smoothly on older smartphones with low-end cameras.”
-Roman Bleichenbacher, Chief Science Officer and founder of CodeCheck in Zurich.
+It also delivers precise results in unfavorable light conditions, is available for iOS and Android, and even functions smoothly on older smartphones with low-end cameras,” says Roman Bleichenbacher, Chief Science Officer and founder of CodeCheck in Zurich.

 The CodeCheck app with the scanning engine developed by Scandit is a central component to providing consumers with comprehensive information.
-The group of conscious consumers is composed largely of people born after 1980.
-Their concerns about sustainability are greater than other age groups.
-The under-40s, also called Millennials or Generation Y, are active on many social media networks and share their knowledge with others, for example in communities.
-For companies, this environment offers a good opportunity to have an open dialogue with consumers by means of a transparent approach to ingredients and supply chains, and to adapt their products according to sustainability concerns.
-CodeCheck is currently developing specialized market research services for these companies under the brand Oeeda (Oeeda.com).
+It is easy to use and available in German and English.
+Users can select the menu item “scan barcode” to capture the product barcode with the smartphone camera.
+For companies, this accurately scanned data offers an opportunity to have an open dialogue with consumers about ingredients and supply chains, and to adapt their products according to sustainability concerns.
+CodeCheck is currently developing specialized market research services for these companies under the brand name, Oeeda.

-The innovative scanning solution locates and decodes all barcodes in a certain area and then shows the user precisely the products that meet the search criteria.
+The innovative scanning solution locates and decodes all barcodes in a certain area and shows the user the exact products that meets their search criteria.
 Before a possible rollout, the company is testing the usage scenarios and will adjust the functions offered by Scandit to the CodeCheck app.